spaceshark123/NeuralNetwork/README.md

 - For evaluation, use the evaluate command, and input the data you want to predict on, or `mnist [case #]`

-- The mnist dataset has been built into the program to allow for building/evaluating hand-drawn digit recognition networks directly using the console and recieving a realtime accuracy visualization to assist with training. mnist networks MUST HAVE input size __784__ and output size __10__.
+- The mnist dataset has been built into the program to allow for building/evaluating hand-drawn digit recognition networks directly using the console and recieving a realtime accuracy visualization to assist with training.
+You can run `mnist test` to draw your own hand-written digits for the network to evaluate in realtime. the `mnist` command to import the MNIST dataset has an optional `augmented` modifier to randomly apply affine transformations to the data, making the network more generalizable at the cost of some accuracy and convergence  speed. mnist networks MUST HAVE input size __784__ and output size __10__.
 In the majority of cases, the output layer has __softmax__ activation and is trained using the __categorical_crossentropy__ loss function.

 #### Save and Load Models: